 - (a) The Trade Assistant classification is for roles which require physical operational work and do not require a trade qualification.
 These roles work under supervision of a qualified tradesperson.
-Examples include operating plant and machinery or similar. - (b) Mature age Trade Assistants will be employed at a minimum pay point 3 of the Trade Technical classification. - (c) The progression requirements for Trade Assistants are competency based and are defined in the Job Model Guidelines. - (d) Trade Assistants may progress up to pay point 6 of the Trade Technical classification. - (e) Pay progressions outside of the employee achievement plan will be effective from the date a completed application was submitted, provided it meets the necessary requirements and is approved for progression.
-The application will be assessed by Territory Generation within 10 working days.
+Examples include operating plant and machinery or similar. - (b) Mature age Trade Assistants will be employed at a minimum pay point 3 of the Trade Technical classification. - (c) The progression requirements for Trade Assistants are subject to clause 45 (Pay Progression) and clause 46 (Performance Achievement). - (d) Trade Assistants may progress up to pay point 6 of the Trade Technical classification.